 Pros of New Home Construction

 - Buy or build a new home and you get to make all the choices, every single one!
 You choose the lot, the style of home, floor plan, colors, cabinets, and flooring.
 You can decide where you want to splurge and where you feel you can take the standard feature.

-- New homes incorporate the latest trends and styles that many home buyers want like open floor plans, island kitchens, master suites and home office space.
+- New home construction incorporates the latest trends and styles that many home buyers want like open floor plans, island kitchens, master suites and home office space.

-- Many builders use much safer materials than ever before.
-It is common for builders to use flame retardant carpeting, insulation, sheet rock, and doors as well as a radon mitigation system.
+- Many home builders in MN use much safer materials than ever before.
+It is common for builders to use flame retardant carpeting, insulation, sheetrock, and doors as well as a radon mitigation system.

 - Imagine controlling your home lights in every room and setting your heat or air conditioning remotely from your smartphone or tablet.
 Smart home features can now be controlled wirelessly by "apps" and help ensure safety and efficiency as well as comfort.
 It may even result in lower rates on homeowner's insurance.